High Expectations

-High Expectations is the debut studio album by English singer and songwriter Mabel, released on 2 August 2019 by Polydor Records.
-Mabel worked with writers and producers such as Tre Jean-Marie, Steve Mac and MNEK to create the album, with its music incorporating genres of pop and R&B.
+High Expectations is the debut studio album by English singer Mabel.
+It was released on 2 August 2019 by Polydor UK.
+Originally scheduled for release on 15 July, the album was pushed back to 2 August to alter several songs.
+Mabel worked with writers and producers such as Tre Jean-Marie, Steve Mac and MNEK to create the album, with its tracks incorporating elements of pop and R&B.

-Upon its release, High Expectations received generally positive reviews from music critics, many of whom complimented its production and the singer's vocals.
-The album was also a success commercially, debuting at number three on the UK Albums Chart and at number five on the Irish Albums Chart.
+The album was supported by two singles.
+Its lead single "Don't Call Me Up" peaked at number three on the UK Singles Chart for three consecutive weeks, making it Mabel's highest charting single in the UK.
+It also became her international mainstream breakthrough, managing to peak within the top 10 in over twenty countries.
+The track also became Mabel's first US Billboard Hot 100 chart entry, peaking at 66 on the US Billboard Hot 100.
+The album's second and final single "Mad Love" became Mabel's third UK top-10 single, peaking at number eight.

-To promote the album, Mabel announced the High Expectations Tour, consisting of 24 shows in Europe and commencing in January 2020.
-Mabel later released a reissue of the album on digital and streaming services to include "God Is a Dancer" with Tiesto, "Boyfriend", "West Ten" with AJ Tracey and "Tick Tock" with Clean Bandit.
+Upon its release, High Expectations received positive reviews from music critics, many of whom complimented its production and the singer's vocals.
+The album was also a commercial success, debuting at number three on the UK Albums Chart and at number five on the Irish Albums Chart.

 Background

 In October 2017, Mabel released her debut mixtape, Ivy to Roses.
 Its lead single, "Finders Keepers", peaked at number eight on the UK Singles Chart and became her first top ten single.
-The mixtape was then reissued in January 2019, with six singles released subsequent to the original release featuring, as well as its next single "Don't Call Me Up".
-Her debut album, High Expectations, was announced on 18 April of the same year, with a scheduled release date of 12 July.
-The release date was later moved to 2 August.
+The mixtape was then reissued in January 2019, featuring six additional singles including "Don't Call Me Up".
+High Expectations was then officially announced on 18 April of the same year, with a scheduled release date of July 12.
+The release date was later pushed back to August 2.

 Singles

-The album's lead single, "Don't Call Me Up", was released on 18 January 2019.
+The album's lead single "Don't Call Me Up" was released on 18 January 2019.
 It was initially included on the 2019 reissue of Ivy to Roses.
 The song peaked at number three on the UK Singles Chart for three consecutive weeks, making it Mabel's highest charting single in the UK.
-It became her international mainstream breakthrough, charting in the top 10 in over 20 other countries including Belgium, Ireland, the Netherlands and Norway where it reached the top three.
+It became her international mainstream breakthrough, managing to peak within the top 10 in over twenty other countries including Belgium, Ireland, the Netherlands and Norway where it reached the top three.
 The track also became the singer's first US Billboard Hot 100 chart entry where it rose to number 66.

-"Mad Love" was released as the second single on 7 June 2019.
+"Mad Love" was released as the second and final single from the album on 7 June 2019.
 It became Mabel's third UK top-10 single, peaking at number eight, and her second top-10 single in Ireland where it reached number six.

-The album's first promotional single, "Bad Behaviour", was released on 23 July 2019 along with a music video directed by Oliver Kane.
+The album's only promotional single, "Bad Behaviour", was released on 23 July 2019, alongside a music video directed by Oliver Kane.
 The track debuted at number 94 on the UK Singles Chart.
-A music video for "OK (Anxiety Anthem)" premiered on Dazed on 16 August 2019.
-It was directed by Jade Jackman.
+A music video for the track "OK (Anxiety Anthem)" premiered on Dazed on 16 August 2019, directed by Jade Jackman.